optimuse/cdap/cdap-docs/developers-manual/source/pipelines/developing-plugins/presentation-plugins.rst

   disabled in the CDAP UI, displayed when required fields are missing values

-The last two properties (*required-fields* and *missing-required-fields-message*) are solely for the the CDAP UI and are not required for all widgets.
+The last two properties (*required-fields* and *missing-required-fields-message*) are solely for use by the CDAP UI and are not required for all widgets.
 However, the first four fields are required fields to use a plugin method of the plugin in the CDAP UI.

-In the case of a plugin function, if the widget is not supported in the CDAP UI or the plugin function map is not supplied, the user will not see the widget in the CDAP UI.
+With plugin functions, if the widget is not supported in the CDAP UI or the plugin function map is not supplied, the user will not see the widget in the CDAP UI.

 Example Plugin